ingtiti/cosc-learning-labs/doc/guide/byod.md

 Once you have done that, the project uses standard Python mechanisms, Pip with the `src/setup.py` script, and [virtualenv](https://virtualenv.pypa.io/en/latest/) as required, to install all other required components, as explained below.

+When your environment is setup correctly, you should create a network profile, in the `src/settings` directory and set that via the NETWORK-PROFILE environment variable, as described below.

 # Install Python
 Whilst the code will work with Python 2.7, we recommend that you install Python 3.x for your operating system.
 Download the installer here: https://www.python.org/downloads/